ydnew956/Tableau-depository/README.md

 ##  How to Use

-1. Open the Tableau workbook (Retail_Sales_Dashboard.twbx) in Tableau Desktop or Tableau Public.
+1. Open the Tableau workbook in Tableau Desktop or Tableau Public.

 2. Navigate through dashboard tabs to explore different views (Sales Overview, Category Breakdown, Regional Map).